Mapleia/BIOL417/readme.md

 # BIOL 417
-Repository holding scripts for the activities in the tutorials.
+Repository holding scripts for the activities in the labs.